rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 SourceType and SourceId
 ^^^^^^^^^^^^^^^^^^^^^^^
-A user can receive a given role through multiple methods.
+A user can receive a given role through multiple methods, as shown in the following table.

 .. list-table:: Source Type
    :header-rows: 1